olenkagrn/MyLibri/README.md

 -- Description --

-MyLibri is a web application for adding manga to your own online librari.
-You have an opportunity to collect all mangas which you`ve already read and keep track of it.
-It allows users to upload images, enter manga information, and receive confirmation of successful submission.
-Also you can filter your list by categories.
+MyLibri is a web application designed for manga enthusiasts who want to build their own personal electronic library.
+With MyLibri, you can upload, manage, and organize your favorite manga collections with ease.
+The app allows users to edit manga details, sort them by genre, and create a structured, personalized manga archive.
 -- Features --

-Upload manga images
+Upload and store manga in your personal library

-Enter text data (title, description, etc.)

-Send data to the server via fetch

-Display a confirmation modal window
+Edit manga details such as title, description, and cover image

+Sort manga by genres for easy browsing

+User-friendly interface for seamless navigation

+Responsive design for both desktop and mobile users

 -- Requirements --